Muse Books

 End of Excerpt

-Rumors, Ruin and the Duke is currently available in digital format only:
+Rumors, Ruin and the Duke is available in the following formats:

 ISBN: 978-1-962707-60-2